LuukvE/Luuk-Accounts/README.md

 };

 // Groups form a hierarchy in two ways:
-// - Parent groups share their permissions with all their children
+// - Groups share their permissions with all their parents
 // - Users that are part of a group with the "owner" permission of another group (ownedGroup) can:
-//   - Send welcome or forgot-password emails
 //   - View all ownedGroups and their children
 //   - Create new users as long as they do not exist
-//   - Add or remove the ownedGroup or its children from all users
+//   - Add or remove ownedGroups or their children from all users
+//   - Send welcome or forgot-password emails to users in their ownedGroups or their children
+// This means the most powerful group is at the top of the tree, least powerful are at the bottom

 type Group = {
   slug: string;